 Public Securities are the financial instruments that one can trade in the market.
-Also known as marketable securities these instruments can either be Equity or Debt instrument.
+Also known as marketable securities, these instruments can either be Equity or Debt instrument.

-An Equity instrument is the stock of the companies who look to raise money from the public by offering them a share in the company.
+An Equity instrument is the stock of the companies that look to raise money from the public by offering them a share in the company.
 A debt instrument such as bonds or debentures is also a way to raise money from the public.
 The company needs to pay a certain amount of interest to the debt holders.

 Types of Public Securities

-As an investor, you could select from a different type of equity or debt instrument on the basis of your risk taking capacity.
+As an investor, you could select from a different type of equity or debt instrument on the basis of your risk-taking capacity.

 These are the shares that are traded in the secondary market.
 Investors of the common stocks are eligible for voting rights and dividend payout.
 However, to pay dividends is entirely the company’s decision.

 Preference shares are a type of equity instrument but are relatively less risky.
 In some ways, preference share is similar to those of debts.
 However, preference shareholders don’t get voting rights.
 Also, preference shareholders get a fixed rate of dividend and get preference over other equity shareholders.
 In the event of company liquidation, Preference Shareholders come after paying the debt.